saifali25/Attendance-System-Using-Face-Recognition/README.md

 The IndividualWork folder contains the seperate files.
 Each file was contributed by the project members, they have their name in the file name or in commit message.

-The CompleteProjectCode contains the complete code file (contains the merged code).
+The AttendanceClass.py file contains the complete merged code.